denniskontoulis123/D-Kontoulis-WEB601Assignments-FavGames/README.md

 14:30PM EST

 coded all this stuff out but it only displays the title and not the actual list; attempting to resolve now. think i need to import something else.
+2024-01-27
 14:48PM EST

 i was right; just had to import CommonModule new line of code was; import { CommonModule } from '@angular/common';
 everything works now!
+2024-01-27
 14:48PM EST

+Starting work on assignment 2; commenting out the ContentList implementation and then subsequently deleting the content-list.ts per instructions.
+2024-02-03
+09:05AM EST